Bryan-Pawlowski/IrrigationStation/ProtoBuf/README.md

 3. Open Powershell.
 I prefer going through [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab)

-...to-be-continued. good night!
+4. type this command into your terminal: `vcpkg install protobuf:x64-windows` (if you are using 32 bit windows, maybe install the 32 bit version instead...)

 ## [Practice](https://github.com/PixelChaserB/IrrigationStation/tree/main/ProtoBuf/ProtoFiles/Practice)

-Practice protobuf data layout with acouple of lightweight practice projects.
-I've got this idea for a simulated parking lot.
-I never said it was a good one.
+Practice protobuf data layout with a lightweight practice project.
+It'll be a silly little thing that is a fake system to take care of fake parking lots.
+I'm utilizing a couple of different libraries in here which will be pretty important later on in our development: [IMGui.Net](https://github.com/mellinoe/ImGui.NET) and protobuf, which this readme has already introduced to you at least a little bit.